droidengineer/ontology/README.md

 # ontology
 A collection of ontologies and taxonomies for various specific areas of research or interest.
 Formats: OWL/XML, RDF/XML

+## game-pattern
+A basic, retroflexive ontology describing player agency and intentionality in game playing.

 ## trpg-pattern
 An ontology describing a pattern language for Tabletop Role-Playing Games.